 From the parking lot, follow the trail signs for half a mile down to Chimney Beach, named for the obvious freestanding chimney that was once part of a lakefront cabin.
 This is a popular spot to spend the day or a few hours, lounging on the beach or taking a dip in the aquamarine water.
 From Chimney Beach, it’s one mile to Secret Cove.
 Head south along the shoreline, discovering smaller coves framed by boulders that sometimes allow for peaceful swim-hole time.

 Rock outcroppings are abundant as you continue to Secret Cove (you’ll see an entrance sign).
 With lake levels at a record high, there’s less sandy beach than in previous years, but there are plenty of boulders to sit on to soak up some sunshine.
 You may even see a full moon, or three!
 Return to the parking lot by heading uphill about 0.25 mile from the entrance sign, until you get to the fire road.
-Turn left and it’s 0.75 miles back to the parking lot.
+Turn left and it’s 0.75 mile back to the parking lot.

 Park at the Secret Harbor parking lot off Hwy.
 28. If you put Chimney Beach in your phone’s GPS, this is the parking lot it will take you to.
 On weekends the lot fills up by 10 a.m.
 There’s another parking lot 0.4 mile northeast on Hwy.
 28 that also links to the trail, but most people park along the highway.
 Dog-friendly!